 1381 June – Richard II defeated the ‘Peasants’ Revolt’, the near-revolution led by Jack Straw against the unfair poll tax, which sparked widespread social unrest in England.

-Late 14th Century – By this time Hastings had become the most decayed of the Cinque Ports, owing to the long-term coastal erosion.
+Late 14th Century – By this time Hastings had become the most decayed of the Cinque Ports, owing to the long-term coastal erosion and silting.
 It was to be little more than a fishing port until the late 18th century, when it also started becoming a popular seaside resort.

 Early 1400s – The existing All Saints Church was built, probably between 1417 and 1430.
 The site of its Norman predecessor, which was probably burnt down by the French in 1377, is unknown.
 It may have been where the new church was built, but was probably closer to the sea.
 It was possibly where the house called Pulpitt Gate now stands at the bottom of All Saints Street. where it may have suffered sea damage similar to the pre-1287 St Clement’s,